sergeyzoloto/java-sandbox/README.md

 ## final Keyword for creating immutable variables

 When applied to a variable, it must be initialized at the time of declaration or inside the constructor if it's an instance variable.
 For methods, marking them as `final` prevents them from being overridden in subclasses, ensuring consistent behavior across different implementations.
 Similarly, when a class is declared as `final`, it cannot be subclassed, making it a reliable choice for creating immutable and secure classes that maintain their integrity throughout the application lifecycle.

+## Objects, classes, instances

+In Java, the concepts of objects, classes, and instances are foundational to its object-oriented programming model.
+A **class** is a blueprint from which individual **objects** (instances) are created.
+The class defines the properties (attributes/fields) and behaviors (methods/functions) that its objects will have.
+An **instance** refers to a single realization of a class.
+When a new instance of a class is created, it is said that an object has been instantiated.
+This process involves allocating memory for the new object and initializing its state through constructors.
+Understanding these concepts is crucial for designing and implementing software in Java, as they enable the encapsulation of data and behavior, inheritance, and polymorphism, which are key principles of object-oriented programming.

+### Constructors

+In Java, constructors are special methods used to initialize new objects.
+They have the same name as the class and do not return a value, not even `void`.
+Constructors are called when an instance of a class is created, and they can take parameters to set initial values for the object's attributes.
+Java allows for the definition of multiple constructors in a class, each with different parameters, known as constructor overloading.
+This feature enables objects to be initialized in different ways, providing flexibility in how objects are created and set up.